Value-added tax (VAT)

 To see how VAT works in practice, have a look at the example of Johnny in our VAT and gig work section.

-In general, businesses do not suffer the burden of VAT, apart from having to administer it.
-The VAT burden effectively falls on the final consumer.
+In general, VAT-registered businesses do not suffer the burden of VAT, apart from having to administer it.
+The VAT cost effectively falls on the final consumer.

-Businesses that cannot set off or recover all the VAT that they pay do, however, face a cost from VAT.
+However, businesses that cannot offset or recover all the VAT that they pay on their purchases do suffer a cost from VAT.

 VAT threshold